On This Page

 Children Born to Permanent Residents

 A child born to a Permanent Resident (whether through the points system or by independent means) must be added as a dependant to the parent’s PR.
-You will need to fill in and submit a ‘Variation of Permanent Residence’ form (the RV37a form) as well as the 'Dependant Information Form Checklist.'
+You will need to submit a ‘Variation of Permanent Residence’ form (the RV37a form) as well as the 'Dependant Information Form Checklist.'

 There is an administrative non-refundable CI$500 fee attached to the application.
 You will need to include a cover letter explaining why the change is being made, as well as a certified copy of your child’s birth certificate, a signed affidavit, a completed application form, as well as (where relevant) an employment letter from both parents which includes the hours worked per week, the monthly income and any other benefits received.